-- 89.1.10 "Meeting" means a general meeting of the Association, whether special, general or annual referred to in Rules 20-23. - 89.1.11 "Member" means a member of the Association whose name is entered in the Register of Members. - 89.1.12 "Office Bearer" means the Chairperson, Secretary, and such other Officer Bearer appointed under Rule 59.1. - 89.1.13 "Office of the Scottish Charity Regulator" means the body set up under the Charities and Trustee Investment (Scotland) Act 2005 to regulate charities in Scotland. - 89.1.14 "organisation" means a legal body which exists separately and distinctly from its members and includes companies, building societies, community benefit societies, local authorities and so on and also for the purposes of these Rules includes unincorporated organisation such as social clubs, branches of political parties or trade unions and other voluntary bodies. - 89.1.15 "property" includes everything which can be passed on by inheritance (including loans, certificates, books and papers). - 89.1.16 A reference to law or statute is a reference to that law or statute as reenacted, amended or replaced. - 89.1.17 "Register of Members" means the register of members referred to in Rule 64. - 89.1.18 "Rules" means the registered Rules of the Association. - 89.1.19 "Taxes Acts" means Part 11 of the Corporation Tax Act 2010 as read with Schedule 6 of the Finance Act 2010 and any statute or statutory provision which amends, extends, consolidates or replaces the same. - 89.1.20 "The Scottish Housing Regulator" means The Scottish Housing Regulator as established pursuant to Section 1 of the Housing (Scotland) Act 2010. - 89.1.21 "Secretary" means the Office Bearer appointed by the Board to be the Secretary of the Association or anyone authorised by the Board to stand in for the Secretary. - 89.1.22 Words in the singular also include the plural.
-Words in the plural also include the singular. - In the event of Sterling joining the Euro any sums of money referred to in Sterling in these Rules shall be redenominated into Euros at the rate of exchange applying for such redenomination as at the date of joining the Euro.
+- 89.1.19 "organisation" means a legal body which exists separately and distinctly from its members and includes companies, building societies, community benefit societies, local authorities and so on and also for the purposes of these Rules includes unincorporated organisations such as social clubs, branches of political parties or trade unions and other voluntary bodies. - 89.1.20 "Parent" means Wheatley Housing Group Limited, a company incorporated in Scotland (company number SC426094), and a registered social landlord (registration number 363) and having its registered office at Wheatley House, 25 Cochrane Street, Glasgow, G1 1HL. - 89.1.21 "property" includes everything which can be passed on by inheritance (including loans, certificates, books and papers).89.1.22 "Register of Members" means the register of members referred to in Rule 64. - 89.1.23 "Rules" means the registered Rules of the Association.89.1.24 "The Scottish Housing Regulator" means The Scottish Housing Regulator as established pursuant to Section 1 of the Housing (Scotland) Act 2010. - 89.1.25 "Secretary" means the Office Bearer appointed by the Board to be the Secretary of the Association or anyone authorised by the Board to stand in for the Secretary. - 89.1.26 "Service User Board Member" means a Board Member who is elected to the Board pursuant to these Rules and is either (a) a residential tenant of the Association from time to time occupying a residential property let by the Association under a Scottish secure tenancy or a short Scottish secure tenancy or (b) a service user of the Association. - 89.1.27 "Subsidiary" means an organisation which is a subsidiary of either the Association or the Parent within the meaning of Section 164 of the Housing (Scotland) Act 2010. - 89.1.28 "Taxes Acts" means Part 11 of the Corporation Tax Act 2010 as read with Schedule 6 of the Finance Act 2010 and any statute or statutory provision which amends, extends, consolidates or replaces the same. - 89.1.29 Words in the singular also include the plural.
+Words in the plural also include the singular. - 89.1.30 A reference to law or statute is a reference to that law or statute as reenacted, amended or replaced. - 89.2 In the event of Sterling joining the Euro any sums of money referred to in Sterling in these Rules shall be redenominated into Euros at the rate of exchange applying for such redenomination as at the date of joining the Euro.